githubtraining/write-docker-actions/responses/10_create-python-file.md

 **Cat Fact API**

-We will be using the [caf-fact API](https://cat-fact.herokuapp.com/facts) for our action.
+We will be using the [cat-fact API](https://cat-fact.herokuapp.com/facts) for our action.
 This API does not require any authentication making it an ideal teaching tool.

 When we make our request to this API we will get back an array JSON Objects in the response.
 An individual Object looks like this: